 The second requirement is to indicate the External Tax Code on the Item within vintrace.
 This should match exactly the Tax Type within Xero. i.e. GST on Income, No GST etc. Please check with your accountant if unsure.

 While you can set these for each Item in vintrace, it is possible to set a system-wide default so please contact us here in order to set those for you, letting us know the applicable Tax Type and Account code you wish to use.

 Using the CSV import in Xero does not auto match any Inventory items you have configured both in Xero and vintrace.
-This is a Xero limitation and described in there online guide.
-It suggests that you manually select them when reviewing the invoice as it is initially imported in a Draft state.
+This is a Xero limitation and they suggest that you manually select them when reviewing the invoice as it is initially imported in a Draft state.

 The importer does record the Code of the vintrace item as the Description on the line item for the imported invoices so you have a cross reference.

 Xero requires a Due date to be set and the default exported from vintrace is 30 days from the date the invoice is created in vintrace.
 The number of days is configurable via a system setting so please contact support to change.